Gwendolen Morfydd Morgan-Owen (1887 - 1978)

 She became housekeeper for Hugh in the late 1920s.
 At that time she calculated £200 a year would enable her to live

 comfortably with a cook, a maid and a car.
+She did ARP work in WWII.
 She used to drive a huge old Riley and with wobbly lights and latterly a large,

 black Wolsey – all you could see above the steering wheel was a 1920’s felt hat and a pair of hands.
 Even in her eighties